flobar25/twitterstream/README.md

 Couple things to know :
 - This project needs twitter API keys.
 You need to add your keys in the file twitter4j.properties before building.
 - This spring boot application has an embedded hsql database that starts with the web app.
 In a real production application we would want the database to be separated from the web app and be in its own docker image.
+- needs maven to build
-- need java 11+ to run
+- need java 11+ to build and run

 ## Build